cloudflare/cloudflare-docs/products/dns/src/content/dns-firewall/faq.md

 <summary>How does DNS Firewall choose a backend nameserver to query upstream?</summary>
 <div>

-DNS Firewall alternates between a customer's nameservers.
-Additionally, DNS Firewall uses an algoritm that more likely sends queries to the faster upstream nameservers and less likely to the slower nameservers.
+DNS Firewall alternates between a customer's nameservers, using an algorithm is more likely to send queries to the faster upstream nameservers than slower nameservers.

 </div>
 </details>